jokergoo/simona/README.md

-# simone: Semantic Similarity in Bio-ontologies
+# simona: Semantic Similarity in Bio-ontologies